Location

 The coastline around Loch Torridon provides some awe-inspiring scenery.
 There are a number of public jetties for launching your own equipment.
 Shieldaig Outdoor Adventures provides a range of activities and an equipment hire service.

-Art and craft
+Art

 Inspired by the wide open landscape Lisa Fenton O'Brien is based in Shieldaig at the Blue Roof Studio.
 Further a field along the road towards Kishorn is The Bealach Cafe and Gallery at Tornapress with a range of work from artists and crafters.